-Shared hosting is the best option for beginner level users who don’t want more control or resources similar to what VPS hosting offer.
+Shared hosting is the best option for beginner-level users who don’t want additional control or resources.

-Shared hosting is the cheapest hosting option available in the market, which makes it the most popular hosting service among personal and small website owners.
-With shared hosting, you share resources with other users hosted on the same server but there’s nothing to be concerned because no other users can see or access your site files.
+Shared hosting is the cheapest hosting option available on the market, which makes it the most popular hosting service among personal and small website owners.
+With shared hosting, you share resources with other users hosted on the same server; but there’s nothing to be concerned about because no other users can see or access your site’s files.

-While shared hosting doesn’t offer you the flexibility like VPS, it still comes with all the necessary features you need to build a small website or blog.
+While shared hosting doesn’t offer you the flexibility of VPS, it still comes with all the necessary features you need to build a small blog or website.
 It also allows you to install different types of software for building a site.

 If you have minimal traffic and are looking for an affordable hosting solution that’s easy to maintain, shared hosting could be the best bet.
-The best part is that you can always upgrade to VPS hosting without hassle as your site grows.
+You can always upgrade to VPS hosting without hassle as your site grows.

 VPS Hosting vs. Managed WordPress Hosting

-Managed WordPress hosting could be the best solution for those who want to run a resource heavy WordPress site or site that attracts heavy traffic.
-Left unoptimized, WordPress could consume a lot of your resources, which necessitates the need to operate a WordPress site in an optimized, managed hosting environment that ensures high performance.
+Managed WordPress hosting could be the best solution for those who want to run a resource-heavy WordPress site or a site that attracts extremely heavy traffic.
+Left unoptimized, WordPress can consume a lot of your resources, which necessitates the need to operate a WordPress site in an optimized, managed hosting environment that ensures high performance.

 Wondering what makes VPS differ from managed WordPress hosting?

-Obviously, with managed WordPress hosting, you can operate only a WordPress site.
-But the main difference is that VPS gives you endless opportunities to configure the server the way you want but you have to manage it on your own.
-Whereas with managed WordPress hosting, you can operate WordPress sites without worrying about maintaining a server.
-Out of the box, the server offers a highly optimized and secure environment to run blazing fast WordPress sites without having you to mess with system administration tasks.
+With managed WordPress hosting, you can only operate a WordPress site.
+But the main difference is that VPS gives you endless opportunities to configure the server the way you want, but you have to manage it on your own.
+Whereas, with managed WordPress hosting, you can operate WordPress sites without worrying about maintaining a server.
+Out of the box, the server offers a highly optimized, secure environment to run blazing fast WordPress sites without having you mess with system administration tasks.

 VPS Hosting vs. Dedicated Server Hosting